Mind & Body Weekend at Malhamdale

 What to bring

 No special clothing is required for your Mind & Body Weekend, but it is recommended that you wear loose-fitting clothes to facilitate easy movement.
 Please also bring a Pilates mat for Pilates, and a yoga mat for yoga, socks and a small blanket.
-All Nordic Walking poles will be provided.

 Discover the Yorkshire Dales